hesusruiz/RedT-node-ng/README.md

 │   │   └── <normally empty, unless you manage wallet accounts in the node>
 │   ├── permissioned-nodes.json <copy of the file in config directory>
 │   └── static-nodes.json <copy of the file in config directory>
-├── data_ancient <created only after starting Geth for the first time>
 ├── secrets
 │   └── nodekey
 ├── compose.yaml